 - Cancer: Tea alone will not prevent disease, but combining it with a healthy lifestyle and healthy eating may certainly help.
 Source

 - Weight Loss: Some studies show the catechins in tea help burn fat into energy.
-A Swedish study found EGCG boosts levels of the gastrointestinal hormone cholecystokinin.
+A Swedish study found that EGCG boosts levels of the gastrointestinal hormone cholecystokinin.
 This is the hormone that tells your body you are satiated – or you’ve had enough to eat!

 Tea and herbs provide immense health benefits.
-To reap the health benefits of plants requires regular consumption, making the purity of the utmost importance.
+To reap the health benefits of plants requires regular consumption, making purity of the utmost importance.